 After brief trade truce, US slaps levy on Canadian aluminum

 After more than two years of browbeating and trade sanctions on Canada and Mexico, President Donald Trump strong-armed the United States' neighbors into agreeing to supplant a 25-year-old North American trade agreement with one of his own.
-His pact, meant to update the old deal and encourage more manufacturing in the United States, was expected to restore clarity and predictability to the rules governing $1.4 trillion in annual in U.S. trade with Canada and Mexico.
+His pact, meant to update the old deal and encourage more manufacturing in the United States, was expected to restore clarity and predictability to the rules governing USD 1.4 trillion in annual in US trade with Canada and Mexico.

 The tranquility didn't last long.
-Less than a month after Trump's U.S.-Mexico-Canada Agreement took effect July 1, the Trump administration is scheduled to re-impose a 10% import tax on Canadian aluminum Sunday, raising tensions between the two allies.
+A little more than a month after Trump's US-Mexico-Canada Agreement took effect July 1, the Trump administration is scheduled to re-impose a 10 per cent import tax on Canadian aluminum Sunday, raising tensions between the two allies.

 ALSO READ